Stalybridge, Hyde, Mossley and Dukinfield Tramways

 History

 The Stalybridge, Hyde, Mossley and Dukinfield Tramways and Electricity Board was jointly owned by the councils in its title, and was often referred to simply as the 'SHMD Joint Board'.
-The initial scheme had been intended to include Ashton-under-Lyne Corporation, however, agreement could not be reached on shared electricity generation (Ashton was already an electricity producer), so Ashton withdrew, eventually opening its own municipal tramway system.
+The initial scheme had been intended to include Ashton-under-Lyne Corporation, however, agreement could not be reached on shared electricity generation (Ashton-under-Lyne Corporation was already an electricity producer), so Ashton-under-Lyne Corporation withdrew, eventually opening its own municipal tramway system.

 Curiously, one of the councils — Hyde — had independently acquired powers to build a short line from the Oldham, Ashton and Hyde Electric Tramway Company's terminus at Gee Cross, to meet the tracks of Stockport Corporation Tramways at Pole Bank.
 This line was opened on the 1st of January 1903, but was immediately leased to the OA&HETCo rather than being worked by the SHMD Joint Board.

 The first SHMD Joint Board-operated electric service commenced on the 21st May 1904 over the newly constructed line from Stalybridge to Hyde via Dukinfield.
-The SHMD Joint Board eventually comprised just over 21 route miles, reaching out to The Roaches near Mossley in the northeast, Mottram in the southeast, and Hyde in the south.
-It connected with the ACT at Stamford Park on the Stalybridge-Ashton boundary and at Alma Bridge and County Bridge on the Ashton-Dukinfield Boundary, as well as the OA&HETCo in Market St, Hyde.
-These connections led to many joint services and through-running agreements, mostly between the ACT and the SHMD Joint Board, but also involving the MCT and Stockport Corporation Tramways.
+The SHMD Joint Board eventually comprised just over 21 route miles, reaching out to the Roaches near Mossley in the northeast, Mottram in the southeast, and Hyde in the south.
+It connected with the ACT at Stamford Park on the Stalybridge-Ashton boundary and at Alma Bridge and County Bridge on the Ashton-Dukinfield Boundary, as well as with the OA&HETCo in Market Street, Hyde.
+These connections led to many joint services and through-running agreements, mostly between the ACT and the SHMD Joint Board, but also involving the Manchester Corporation Tramways and Stockport Corporation Tramways.

 Uniforms

-Early photographs indicate that motorman were issued with double-breasted, 'lancer-style' tunics with two rows of five buttons (bearing the SHMDT monogram — see link), narrowing from top to bottom, and upright collars.
-The latter bore a one-piece, script-lettering grade badge — Driver — on the bearer's right-hand side, and a small SHMDT monogram badge on the left-hand side; the badges and buttons were certainly nickel in later years, but may have been brass initially.
-Conductors wore single-breasted jackets with five buttons, two breast pockets and epaulettes (both with button fastening), and upright collars.
-The latter bore a one-piece, script-lettering Guard badge on the right-hand side, and a small SHMDT monogram badge on the left-hand side.
-The use of 'Guard' badges by a tramway concern was extremely rare, the only other example being nearby Manchester (and possibly the South Lancashire Tramways, though this is much less clear), where identical collar badges were also used.
+Early photographs indicate that motorman were issued with double-breasted, lancer-style tunics with five pairs of buttons (narrowing from top to bottom, and bearing the SHMDT monogram — see link), and with stand-up collars.
+The latter bore a one-piece, script-lettering grade badge — 'Driver' — on the bearer's right-hand side, and a small, voided SHMDT monogram badge on the left-hand side Conductors wore single-breasted jackets with five buttons, two breast pockets and epaulettes (both with button fastening), and stand-up collars.
+The latter bore a one-piece, script-lettering 'Guard' badge on the right-hand side, and a small SHMDT monogram badge on the left-hand side.
+The use of 'Guard' badges by a tramway concern was extremely rare, the only other example being nearby Manchester (and possibly the South Lancashire Tramways Company, though this is much less clear), where identical collar badges were also used.
 It seems more than likely that the SHMD followed Manchester's lead, using the same pattern of badges, most probably from the same supplier.
+The badges and buttons were almost certainly brass initially, though a change was made to nickel and some point, and possibly even to chrome, though the last change may have been after the demise of the tramway.

-Motormen frequently wore long double-breasted greatcoats with two rows of five buttons and high fold-over collars; the latter do not appear to have carried any insignia.
+Motormen frequently wore long double-breasted greatcoats with five pairs of buttons and high fold-over collars; the latter do not appear to have carried any insignia.

-A single surviving photo of a SHMDT inspector, indicates that they wore typical tramway inspector garb, namely: single-breasted jackets with hidden buttons (or more likely a hook and eye affair) and upright collars; the latter probably carried the designation Inspector in embroidered script lettering.
-Caps were in a military style with these probably bore the grade Inspector, in embroidered script lettering on a hat band.
+A single surviving photograph of a SHMDT inspector, indicates that they wore typical tramway inspector garb, namely: single-breasted jackets with hidden buttons (or more likely a hook and eye affair) and stand-up collars; the latter probably carried the designation 'Inspector' in embroidered script lettering.
+The tensioned-crown peaked caps probably bore the grade — 'Inspector' — in embroidered script lettering on a hat band.

-Women were employed during the Great War — both as conductresses and motorwomen — to replace men lost to the armed forces; photographic evidence of them in uniform is however currently lacking.
+Women were employed during the Great War — both as conductresses and as motorwomen — to replace men lost to the armed forces; photographic evidence of them in uniform is, however ,currently lacking.
 During the Second World War, female staff wore single-breasted, tailored jackets with breast pockets and lapels.
 It is unclear what insignia or headgear were worn, though the former is likely to have been the same as those used on male uniforms.

 Further reading